firozansar/General-Android-Examples/README.md

-# NotificationBroadcastExample
+# General Android Examples

-Android notification and local broadcast demo.
+Although started with notification and local broadcast examples but then extended to include settings and services as well.